adamhorden/Infrastructure-Projects/electrics.md

 Metal saddles are Screwfix code 5577J

+(Conduit is the round white plastic tubing with wires in it)

 Notes:
 - We do not need metal saddles on the runs down the sockets.
 - The area in arts by the new electrical board has useful bits in it